PetersOtto/videolink/README.md

 * Create a screenshot of your video.
 * Upload the screenshot to your website by using the image extension.
+* The image extension is required (https://github.com/annaesvensson/yellow-image)
-* Replace the extensions name from image to videolink.
+* Replace the extensions name from `image` to `videolink`.
 * Add the video link, the alt text (wrap multiple words into quotes) and if necessary the classes for size and position.